bwDraco/HI64/README.md

    systems which receive little user input and have few background tasks are less subject to frequent interrupts.
 The default is `5`.
  - `PATIENCE`: The number of times to rerun a particular trial if that trial took longer than the next trial.
-   <br><br>
 At the end of the main benchmark, HI64 checks the performance data and reruns any trials where the following trial took less time to complete, starting from the last trial and working backwards.
 If, after `PATIENCE` runs of a particular trial, it still takes longer than the following trial, it is treated as having taken as long as the following trial.
 Increasing the `PATIENCE` value may increase net QUIPS especially on systems with frequent interrupts but may also cause the benchmark to take longer to finish.
 The default is `7`.
  - `RUNTM`: The minimum time to run each trial, in seconds.
 HI64 will use this value to determine how many laps to run in earlier trials so that there are enough laps to fill `RUNTM` seconds, but in any case no less than `NTRIAL`